-Three Different Paths: Theravada, Mahayana, and Vajrayana
+The Three Yanas: Mahayana, Theravada, and Vajrayana Explained

 Just so you know where you are on that tree, Tibetan Buddhism is the third vehicle, Vajrayana.
 Each of the vehicles is styled for the different karma, needs, capacities, and proclivities of different beings.
+Usually, the karmic flow of a person’s life will lead them to the path best suited for them.
 In America, with its veritable smorgasbord of spiritual entrees, not to mention side dishes, open bar, and vending machines, we need to feel our way through the tasting.
 If you find you respond best to one or another path, or come to recognize your teacher from a particular path, that path is probably yours.

 The Buddha grouped the thousands of emotions like fear, worry, longing, etc.,into three basic categories:

 1. Ignorance, delusion, laziness, narrow-mindedness, and similar emotions.